-The U.S. has other ways of threatening positions that the Iranian leadership has identified as existential issues outside Iran.
+The US has other ways of threatening positions that the Iranian leadership has identified as existential issues outside Iran.
 The memory of the Iran-Iraq War makes Iranian suzerainty over Iraq a primary national security objective.
-Anything that threatened to make Iraq once again into an enemy of Iran, especially one willing to allow the U.S. to use its territory to attack the Islamic Republic, would seem a mortal threat.
-The Supreme Leader and the IRGC leadership have also identified Iran's positions in Syria and Lebanon as existential.
+Anything that threatened to make Iraq once again into an enemy of Iran, especially one willing to allow the US to use its territory to attack the Islamic Republic, would seem a mortal threat.

+The supreme leader and the IRGC leadership have also identified Iran's positions in Lebanon and Syria as existential.
 The regime relies on Hezbollah's vast missile arsenal as its principal deterrent against major Israeli military action.
-If it lost that ally or that arsenal it would have no meaningful way to respond to Israeli military strikes against its nuclear program or any other important targets in Iran itself.
+If it lost that ally or that arsenal, it would have no meaningful way to respond to Israeli military strikes against its nuclear program or any other important targets in Iran itself.
 Hezbollah's stability in Lebanon has long depended in part on its access to bases in Syria, since Lebanon is both too small and too vulnerable to Israeli ground attack.
 Reliable Iranian basing in Syria is therefore essential to Hezbollah's long-term survival, making it in turn essential to the Iranian regime.

 Iraq.
-The U.S. cannot now threaten Iran's presence in or influence over Iraq except by running extreme risks to its own personnel and position.
-The withdrawal of all American forces and aid in 2011 and the severe limits Washington has imposed on the deployment of U.S. troops to Iraq after the rise of ISIS and its 2014 attack on Iraq have left Iraq very much at Tehran's mercy.
+The US cannot now threaten Iran's presence in or influence over Iraq except by running extreme risks to its own personnel and position.
+The withdrawal of all American forces and aid in 2011 and the severe limits Washington has imposed on the deployment of US troops to Iraq after the rise of ISIS and its 2014 attack on Iraq have left Iraq very much at Tehran's mercy.

 The Iranian regime has used its position to consolidate the power of militias that report to it and even to get the Iraqi state to pay for them, as we have seen.
-It has also positioned them to be able to rain mortars, rockets, and IEDs on American personnel in Iraq, who are vulnerable because there are not enough American forces in the country reliably to defend them.
-If the U.S. began an effort to expel the Iranians from Iraq or even to damage their positions there seriously, therefore, American leaders could and should expect to pay an unacceptable price in American blood.
+It has also positioned them to be able to rain mortars, rockets, and improvised explosive devices on American personnel in Iraq, who are vulnerable because there are not enough American forces in the country to defend them reliably.
+Therefore, if the US began an effort to expel the Iranians from Iraq or even to damage their positions there seriously, American leaders could and should expect to pay an unacceptable price in American blood.